How to Hang a Hammock Without Trees: 6 Fool-Proof Methods

 Do note, however, that regular ol’ drywall isn’t strong enough to support your weight.
 If you want to use your wall as an anchor, you’ll need to use a stud finder to find the frames behind the drywall.
 Otherwise, you risk damaging your home (and self) in the process.

-For more permanent hammocking systems at home, you may want to consider building a permanent hammocking structure.
-This could be as simple as a DIY stand or as complex as a full-on weatherproof snoozing area.
+For a more permanent hammocking setup at home, you may want to consider building a designated hammocking structure.
+This could range from a simple DIY stand to a more elaborate, weatherproof snoozing area.

-Since there are so many different ways to create a hammocking structure, you can fine-tune your design to meet your space constraints and budget.
+Since there are so many different ways to create hammock structures, you can fine-tune your design to meet your space constraints and budget.
 If you’re looking for some ideas for your structure, you could check out this video of a DIY hammocking pergola:

 The concept behind most of these hammocking structures is quite similar to creating hammocking anchors using posts.
 However, creating a full-fledged structure lets you take your design to the next level.

 If all else fails, using your hammock as a tarp is always an option.
-The majority of hammocks are crafted from highly water-resistant materials, so they can protect you from the elements in a pinch.
+Since most hammocks are made from highly water-resistant materials they can protect you from the elements in a pinch.
+For this method, pitch your hammock like you would a rain fly.
+If two trees or rocks aren’t available, sturdy trekking poles or your car can serve as alternative anchors.

 One option is to hang your hammock off trekking poles that are spaced 10 feet apart and use guylines to tension it properly.
 At the end, you should have a makeshift A-frame tarp to keep you dry at night.